ViktorAryd/katacoda-scenarios/firecracker/step4.md

     }'`{{execute}}

 If this call returns a 204 response then everything should be in order and we can start the virtual machine.

+A logger service is also provided which is setup in a very similar manner, letting the microVM log events to a local file or fifo.

 ## Starting the microVM